zrlio/disni/README.md

 The recommended way to program RDMA with DiSNI is to use the endpoint API.
 In extreme cases, the low level verbs API can be used which matches almost exactly the OFED native verbs interface.
 The verbs interface, however, requires the application to implement complex event handling for connection events just to set up proper network queues and connect them.
 The endpoint API relieves the application from that burden, while still offering the same powerful API for programming data operations.
 Here are the basic steps that are necessary to develop an RDMA client/server application using endpoints:

-Define your own custom endpoints by extending either RdmaClientEndpoint or RdmaActiveClientEndpoint
+Define your own custom endpoints by extending either extending RdmaClientEndpoint or RdmaActiveClientEndpoint
 ```
 	public class CustomServerEndpoint extends RdmaActiveClientEndpoint {
 		public void init() throws IOException{